llamacademy/scriptable-object-based-guns/README.md

 Make sure to import the [Unity Particle Pack](https://assetstore.unity.com/packages/essentials/tutorial-projects/unity-particle-pack-127325) after checking out this repository for all the bullet shooting and impact effects.

+You can import just the folder "EffectExamples" and ignore the rest of the files.
+This will prevent overriding all your project settings.

+As of April 4, 2023, this uses [Assembly Definitions](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) ([tutorial]()) to package the files.
+If you are using Assembly Definition files in your project, you may need to add references to `LlamAcademy.Guns`, `LlamAcademy.ImpactSystem`, and if you choose to use the demo scripts, `LlamAcademy.Guns.Demo`.

 ## Supporters
 Have you been getting value out of these tutorials?
 Do you believe in LlamAcademy's mission of helping everyone make their game dev dream become a reality?
 Consider becoming a Patreon supporter and get your name added to this list, as well as other cool perks.
 Head over to https://patreon.com/llamacademy to show your support.